aaronparker/aaronparker.github.io/_posts/2007-05-23-diary-of-an-exchange-2007-upgrade-part-2.md

 **Organisation Upgrade**

 Before moving too much further, I checked the Exchange 2007 readiness of the organisation with the Exchange Server Best Practice Analyser.
-The only issue found with the organisation was a recommedation to [suppress link state changes](http://technet.microsoft.com/en-us/library/875ae7f8-446d-4786-85d2-719ac7093cf6.aspx).
+The only issue found with the organisation was a recommendation to [suppress link state changes](http://technet.microsoft.com/en-us/library/875ae7f8-446d-4786-85d2-719ac7093cf6.aspx).
 As this organisation is highly centralised, I've skipped making those changes and proceeded to updating the organisation.
-Updating the schema and preparing the domain was straightforward, no issuse there.
+Updating the schema and preparing the domain was straightforward, no issue there.

 **Client Access Servers**

-Installation of the Client Access, Hub Transport and Unified Messaging roles on the two IBM 336 was simple enough, but I ran into all sorts of trouble when I my concentration slipped and I accidently installed the Mailbox role on a server that wasn't intended to be a mailbox server.
+Installation of the Client Access, Hub Transport and Unified Messaging roles on the two IBM 336 was simple enough, but I ran into all sorts of trouble when I my concentration slipped and I accidentally installed the Mailbox role on a server that wasn't intended to be a mailbox server.

 To remove the mailbox role, I first had to remove the Public Folder replicas contained on that server.
 Attempting to remove the role would produce this error: